Teodor-Cristia/Portfolio/6. AtliQ Grands - Hospitality/README.md

 What I can improve?:
 * My Documentation.
-* The DAX Formulas to improve performance.
+* The DAX queries to improve performance.
 * Grouping the visuals on a page based on Sales / Trends / Performances etc.